pilosophos/pilosophos.github.io/src/writing/xbox-360-region-free-dvd.md

   </aside>

 1. On your PC, extract and run [X360 NAND Dump Checker](https://consolemods.org/wiki/File:X360_NAND_Dump_Checker_GUI_v1.0.rar).
     * Bad blocks are normal, as long as `"NAND Verified as OK!"` appears at the end.
-If it does not, you may need to start again from step 1.
+If it does not, you may need to redo the steps in [Dumping your NAND](#dumping-your-nand).
 2. Press `Check NAND` and select `flashdmp.bin`.
 3. In the same directory as `flashdmp.bin`, you will see a new file called `cpukey.txt` containing your CPU key.